 History

-Interesting facts
+Interesting Facts

 - Botanists concluded that chamomile is a two-part plant.
 The yellow core also consists of small flowers that are only visible through a microscope.

-- The modern English name “daisy” comes from the older “daes eage”.
-Translated into Russian, it means “day eye”.
+- The modern English name “daisy” comes from the older “daes eage.”
+Translated into Russian, it means “day eye.”
 The phrase was not chosen by chance.
 It is associated with the main feature of the plant.
-With the onset of darkness, the petals close, and open with the first rays of the sun.
+With the onset of darkness, the petals close and open with the first rays of the sun.

 - Daisies easily survive in difficult conditions.
 They can bloom all summer without human help.

-How to celebrate
+How to Celebrate

 There are countless ways to spice up a boring day and celebrate National Daisy Day.

 - Weave a wreath.
 There is nothing difficult in making your own flower decoration.
-You just need to follow the step by step instructions.
+You just need to follow the step-by-step instructions.

 - Create a colorful bouquet.
-Usually daisies have white petals, but with a brush and paint, you can diversify boring colors a little.
+Usually, daisies have white petals, but with a brush and paint, you can diversify boring colors a little.

-When is National Daisy Day celebrated in 2024?
+When is National Daisy Day in 2025?

 National Daisy Day is observed on January 28 each year.